-Well, to begin with, there is no such definition of a good school.
-Each school has pros and cons, and this makes compiling a ranking list quite cumbersome.
-Nevertheless, our approach towards ranking online schools is a simple one; we get our data from unbiased sources and then assess schools based on various factors, which we believe are crucial to a successful educational experience.
+Well, to begin with, there is no such definition of a good online Healthcare program.
+Each program has pros and cons, and this makes compiling a ranking list quite cumbersome.
+Nevertheless, our approach to ranking online Healthcare programs is a simple one.
+Firstly, we get our data from reliable and unbiased sources.
+We then assess programs based on various factors, which we believe are crucial to a successful educational experience.
 Furthermore, to add an external perspective to our rankings, we also consider rankings, ratings, and reviews from other major publications.

 • The school must be accredited by a nationally recognized accreditation body.

 • The program must be offered in an online or hybrid format.

 Online healthcare programs were ranked based on 4 important factors including the program's academic quality, affordability, our editorial team ratings, and the school’s overall online education presence.
 The table below lists all 4 factors that form the base of our ranking methodology along with the weightage assigned to each one of them.

 |Loan Default Rate